-- Read important points and your own writing aloud to yourself.
-This helps combine visual information with auditory information. - For videos, turn on closed captioning or try to find transcripts of the audio.
+Read important points and your own writing aloud to yourself.
+This helps combine visual information with auditory information.

-Use memory devices such as rhymes or repeating things aloud to yourself.

-tactile information with the auditory information.

-Have someone else quiz you on test or presentation topics and answer the questions verbally.

-Kinesthetic Learning

-Kinesthetic learning involves movement and physical activity.

-You have a very high preference for kinesthetic learning - learning through movement and physical activity.
-Your ability to learn new sports, trades and other physically involved activities is well above average.
-You may also prefer to learn subjects such as math and science through activity-based learning rather than through traditional methods.
-You can take advantage of this ability and develop it further through practice.
+For videos, turn on closed captioning or try to find transcripts of the audio.

+Use memo yourself. ry devices such as rhymes or repeating things al oud to cue cards or speaking notes, even when you will rmation with the auditory information. not use them.
+Writing the words combines visual and Have some eone else quiz you on test or presentation topics and answer the questions verbally.
+Low Kinesthetic High Kinesthetic Kinesthe tic Learning Kinesthetic lea arning involves movement and physical activity. physical activit - means you are OK with learning through movement and her physically involved activities is about the same as h practice.
 Use the recommendations below.

-During activity-based learning, use the following recommendations.
-These will help you use other modes of learning at the same time, assisting your overall ability to learn.

-- When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself. - Ask others who are skilled in the activity for advice.
-Even if you are already skilled in your own way, listen to them describe what helps them to be successful. - ☐ When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.

-- If you have difficulty with a physical skill, try dividing the skill into smaller steps.
-Practice the first part until you feel comfortable.
-Add more steps, one at a time, to build the skill gradually. - Work with another person who has a high kinesthetic preference.
-Discuss the activity and provide visual and verbal feedback to each other to improve your performance.

-- For presentations, practice with someone you trust.
-Have them give you feedback on posture, voice and eye contact. - Use a mirror or take video of yourself practicing the activity.
-There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.
+Recommen dations y-based learning, use the following recommenda e, assisting your overall ability to learn. ations.
+These will help you use other modes of learning at - r videos or watch others practice the skill in addition to who are skilled in the activity for advice.
+Even if you hat helps them to be successful. you are already skilled in your own way, listen to them When doin ng a classroom-based activity, ask questions or re equest a handout that describes the goals of the activity.
+If you have Assignments or Independent Tasks difficulty with a physical skill, try dividing the skile.
+Add more steps, one at a time, to build the ski III into smaller steps.
+Practice the first part until you feel another person who has a high kinesthetic prefe o each other to improve your performance. erence.
+Discuss the activity and provide visual and verbal r Tests or Presentations For present contact. tations, practice with someone you trust.
+Have tl nem give you feedback on posture, voice and eye or or take video of yourself practicing the activity w-motion, split screen and drawing tools. .
+There are many apps that can help with video analysis,

-Low Tactile 📃

-High Tactile